wojbrown/esds-github-sandbox/README.md

 **Configure git email**

-Github associates alll commits to an account's email address, but Github has the option keep the email private.
+Github associates all commits to an account's email address, but Github has the option to keep the email private.
 Using Github's `noreply` pseudo email address when committing changes protects privacy and hides a developer's personal email, while still associating all changes in a commit to the correct author

 To find the `noreply` email that Github has generated for your specific account:

-1. Open Profile > esttings
+1. Open Profile > Settings
 2. Select Emails
 3. Select 'Keep my email address private'
 4. Select 'Block command line pushes that expose my email' (for extra protection)